Undocumented and DACA Students

 - Blog post about personal journey of an undocumented student currently in law school at University of Houston Law Center.

-- Tips on writing your personal statement and general advice about getting through law school.
+- General advice about getting through law school.

 - Immigrants Rising — Law School Resource Guide for Undocumented Students: Getting to Law School